mikeLofton/Assessment3Game/readme.md

 enemy ships before they run into you.
 Power ups can be picked up to help defeate enemy ships.

 ## How to get the game
-- Download the lastes version
+- Download the lastest version
 - Unzip the file
 - Double click raygame.exc to play